 His malleability is the scariest thing about him.
 You can work Trump like sadistic brothers will their developmentally delayed cousin.
 McConnell, Paul Ryan, and Vladimir Putin are all master manipulators.
 They’ll work Trump like he’s a big orange pudgy lump of dough.

-Trump needs to be contrary because there is a safety in contrariness.
-You don’t have to know anything or do anything to react with, I ain’t doin’ it that way just because.
+Trump needs to be contrary because there is safety in contrariness.
+You don’t have to know anything or do anything to react with I ain’t doin’ it that way just because.
 And, the harder you push him, the more he won’t do it.
-It doesn’t matter to him if he can do it any other way.
+It doesn’t matter to him that he might could do it any other way.
 It doesn’t matter to him if he actually does it the old way or the new.
-It matters to him that he is contrary.
+It only matters to him that he is contrary.

 It is now a selfish short-sighted Republican wonderland where all your selfish short-sighted Republican dreams will come true!
 Trump won’t care about any of it.
 He won’t take responsibility for any of it.
 He will just lie and say whatever it is worked whether it did or not.
 He’s easily manipulated.
 And, he’ll leave a lot of the governance to Mike Pence and his cabinet who will be just like the Congressional Republicans.